LibrePlan/libreplan/doc/src/technical/howto-create-a-new-report-in-navalplan.rst

-Now jun can run NavalPlan and see the report already working, but as you are not sending it any data (currently you are using ``JREmptyDataSource``) the report will appear empty but you can see header and footer.
+Now jun can run NavalPlan and see the report already working, but as you are not sending it any data (currently you are using ``JREmptyDataSource``) the report will appear empty but you can see header with title and footer.

 Create some example data